×

 What is a typical expat home or apartment like in Jumeirah?

 "A typical expat home or apartment in Jumeirah, is often a luxurious and spacious property, reflecting the high standard of living in this upscale neighborhood.
 These homes are usually located in high-rise buildings or gated communities, offering stunning views of the city or the Arabian Gulf.
 The interiors are often modern and stylish, with high-end finishes, large windows, and often come fully furnished.
 The living rooms are spacious, often with an open-plan design that includes a dining area.
 The kitchens are typically equipped with the latest appliances and ample storage space.
 Bedrooms are usually large, often with en-suite bathrooms and built-in wardrobes.
 Many apartments and homes in Jumeirah also come with private balconies or terraces, providing outdoor space for relaxation or entertaining.
 The properties often include access to shared amenities such as swimming pools, gyms, and landscaped gardens.
 Security is a priority in these homes, with 24-hour security services and secure parking facilities often provided.
 Some properties may also come with maid's rooms, laundry rooms, and additional storage space.
 Despite being in a bustling city, these homes are designed to offer a peaceful and comfortable living environment.
-They are located close to a variety of amenities, including shopping malls, restaurants, schools, and healthcare facilities, making them ideal for families and professionals alike," commented one expat who made the move to Jumeirah.
+They are located close to a variety of amenities, including shopping malls, restaurants, schools, and healthcare facilities, making them ideal for families and professionals alike," replied a member in Jumeirah.

 What is the average cost of housing in Jumeirah?